willeraraujo/projeto_airflow_databricks/README.md

 **Issue**: DAGs not appearing
 ✅ **Solution**:
 1. Verify files are in `/dags` folder
 Add the DAG from this repository to the dags folder.
-Translate and say to change the parameters to the notebook path in Databricks
+Change the parameters to the notebook path in Databricks
 2. Run:
 ```powershell
 astro dev restart